How can I learn to meditate?

 Our family moved into a cohousing community in October of 2010, after many years of thinking about the idea and visiting communities in and around our city.
 (We’re lucky that there were many to choose from!)

-You can also read all my posts about cohousing here.
+You can also read my posts about cohousing here.

 What is Hakomi?

-Hakomi therapy is a mindfulness-based psychotherapy, often called “assisted self-discovery.”
+Hakomi is a mindfulness-based, body-centered form of “assisted self-study.”
 It was created forty years ago by a man named Ron Kurtz, who kept refining the method based on experience until his death in early 2011.

 Hakomi is a Hopi word that means “who are you in relation to these many realms” or “how do you relate?”
 Or even simply, “Who are you?”